KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Another option is to write a sampling function that checks to see if the starting texel is on the page boundary.
 If it is you can perform software shadow filtering so that you can avoid sampling into memory that has nothing to do with the current page.

-If not on a boarder, use hardware filtering as normal.
+If not on a border, use hardware filtering as normal.

 ### Option 3: Manual